tomasmark79/DotNameCppFree/README.md

 ### 🚀 Free Edition

+The free edition of the project template is available in all my public repositories on GitHub.
+The free edition contains essentially the complete application or library source code, but lacks the actual tools for working with the code.
+It essentially lacks the exposed interactive components that are only available in the private version and are used in conjunction with the VSCode editor.
+D🌀tNameCpp is therefore not just a project template, as it might appear at first glance, but rather my comprehensive development solution.
+Through a sophisticated approach and thoughtful configuration setup, it also handles processes for configuration, compilation, debugging, and other code development tasks.

 - Develop on **Linux**, **MacOS**, and **Windows**
 - Template utilizes a **Standalone** & **Library** structure
 - Integrates [**Conan 2**](https://conan.io/center) with a ready-to-use `conanfile.py`